Take This Relationship Quiz

 What is This Quiz About?

-The Relationship quiz contains a list of 11 points that will help you evaluate your relationship.
-These points are based on research completed separately by psychologists Judith Wallerstein and John Gottman.
-This relationship quiz was created by Julienne Derichs, expert couples counselor.
+The Relationship Quiz contains a list of 11 points that will help you evaluate your relationship.
+These points are based on research by psychologists Judith Wallerstein and John Gottman.
+This specific relationship quiz was created by Julienne Derichs, an expert couples counselor.

-Instructions: As you read through the 11 items on this relationship quiz, you may recognize your situation and evaluate the level of distress of your relationship.
+Read through the 11 items on this quiz and note what statements do or don’t apply to your relationship.
+You may recognize your situation and evaluate the level of distress of your relationship.

 1. People in successful, long-lasting relationships invest themselves fully in the relationship.
 While they have positive relationships with their parents, siblings, and other relatives, they are not overly involved with them.
 Some signs that you have a healthy relationship with your family (not too close, not too distant) include: